wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-toolkit-intro/includes/3-sign-in-app.md

 ## What is the purpose of adding the ability to sign in?

 Imagine how simple and secure your app development process will be if one of the most time-consuming aspects is handled for you.
-By using the toolkit, authentication logic and access token retrieval is handled by adding a simple HTML tag.
+By using the toolkit, authentication logic and access token retrieval are handled by adding a simple HTML tag.

 ```html
 <mgt-login></mgt-login>